gchq/stroom-docs/content/en/docs/glossary.md

 API Keys should therefore be protected carefully and treated like a password.

+## Byte Order Mark

+A special Unicode character at the start of a text stream that indicates the byte order (or endianness) of the stream.

+See [Byte Order Mark]({{< relref "docs/sending-data/data-formats/character-encoding" >}}) for more detail.

 ## Condition

 A Condition in an query expression term, e.g. `=`, `>`, `in`, etc.